-The Viceroy resort (formerly called The Tides) near Playa del Carmen, Mexico has just unveiled its brand new beach villas and a fresh new look throughout the property.
+The Viceroy resort (formerly called The Tides) near Playa del Carmen, Mexico has just changed its name and also unveiled its brand new beach villas and a fresh new look throughout the property.
 The revamp also include a new beachfront restaurant and new menus.
-(The resort is owned by the Viceroy Hotels group, which recently sold the original Tides in Miami, so makes sense that the group would want to reposition the brand.)

 Starting today, The Viceroy Riviera Maya is debuting 11 new villas, increasing the total inventory to 41.
 Two of these are the resort’s first beachfront bungalows with direct access to the surf.
 New furniture has been introduced throughout the resort.
 Nothing drastic.
 Just a slightly more contemporary update in lampshades, fabrics, cabinetry and accent furniture (including the private alfresco daybeds).
 There’s also a new gym. yoga pavilion and temescal (igloo-shaped sweat lodge).